 Initial results from the census were published on 16th July 2012, with the usual resident population of Hertfordshire being estimated at 1,116,000, an increase of 8,500 compared to the mid-2010 population estimate and 82,000 more than the 2001 Census estimate.
 The response rate for Hertfordshire was 95%.
 Further to the First release, on 24th September 2012, ONS published updated tables with more detailed data at a local level.
 This update takes into account further information that has come to light as a result of finalising processing and further quality assurance, as a result the rounded figure of 1,116,000 for the usual resident population of Hertfordshire has been updated to an unrounded figure of 1,116,062.

+Data releases continued in 2012 and throughout 2013 and 2014.
 The tables that were published contain data on a range of subjects including:

 - Ethnic group